 Have you let your staff or fellow colleagues know that they are valued for the work they do, their personal qualities or maybe community work they have done?
 Showing appreciation only takes a few minutes but the positive effects last a long time.

 Send an eCard now using access code S439777W

 More about our eCards

-The online card enables you to easily complete details on a pre-designed card and add a personal message.
-Once you are happy with the message you can send the card direct to a recipient’s email inbox.
-Sending an online card also reflects the University’s commitment to environmental sustainability.
+Our thank you eCards provide a quick and easy way for our staff to easily thank each other by sending on online card.
+Our eCards enable you to easily select one of ten designs and add a detailed personal message (you have a maximum of 5000 characters).
+Once you’re happy with the message you can send the card direct to a recipient’s email inbox.
+You are able to send one eCard at a time.
+Sending an eCard also reflects the University’s commitment to environmental sustainability.

 - “I just want to let you know how much I appreciate….”

 - “Thank you for all your extra efforts today on….”